copious-world/crypto-wraps/README.md

 // Parameters:
 //            -- wrapped_aes : as a buffer containing a jwk formatted key
 //            -- unwrapper_key : as a buffer the result of importing the key
 // Returns: aes_key as a CryptoKey structure (see crypto.subtle.generateKey) with encrypte and decrypt permissions */

+/*
+//>--
+// derive_aes_key
+// Parameters:
+//            -- sender_pub_key_buffer : as a buffer containing a jwk formatted key
+//            -- local_private : as a buffer the result of importing the key
+// Returns: aes_key as a CryptoKey structure (see crypto.subtle.generateKey) with encrypte and decrypt permissions */